 Click Advanced Settings and specify the following options:

-- Basic: Uses the least amount of graphics card memory (VRAM) and enables basic graphics processor features
+- Basic: Uses the least amount of graphics card memory or VRAM and enables basic graphics processor features

-- Normal: Uses more graphics card memory (VRAM) and enables graphics processor-based color matching, tone mapping, and checkerboard blending
+- Normal: Uses more graphics card memory or VRAM and enables graphics processor-based color matching, tone mapping, and checkerboard blending

-- Advanced: Provides the benefits of Normal mode and newer graphics processor advances that can result in improved performance
+- Advanced: Provides the benefits of Normal mode and newer graphics processor features that can result in improved performance

 Use Graphics Processor to Accelerate Computation: Enable to improve the interactivity of Warp and Puppet Warp previews